-Prescott and his team of experienced guides have intimate knowledge of several vast and prolific stretches of water where anglers can tangle with bonefish, permit, tarpon, barracuda and other inshore game.
-Good fishing, along with the desired shelter during periods of strong winds, can often be found in Stafford Creek itself, as well as in neighboring, oceanside shallows.
-To the north lie the expansive and fertile flats of the Joulter Cays, where you will marvel at the scenery and the bonefish, permit, and the supporting cast patrolling the pristine waters.
-And just around Andros’ northwest tip unfold miles and miles of undeveloped coastline on the fabled west side of the island, where numerous freshwater creeks emptying onto the shallow Great Bahama Bank produce the most reliable tarpon fishing in the region, while also serving up the forage coveted by the many bonefish and permit that inhabit the area.
+Prescott and his team of experienced guides have intimate knowledge of several vast and prolific stretches of water where anglers can tangle with bonefish, permit, tarpon, barracuda, and other inshore game.
+Good fishing, along with the desired shelter during periods of strong winds, can often be found in Stafford Creek itself as well as in neighboring oceanside shallows.
+To the north lie the expansive and fertile flats of the Joulter Cays, where you will marvel at the scenery and the bonefish, permit, and other interesting fishes patrolling the pristine waters.
+Just around Andros’ northwest tip unfold miles and miles of undeveloped coastline on the fabled west side of the island, where numerous freshwater creeks emptying onto the shallow Great Bahama Bank produce the most reliable tarpon fishing in the region, while also serving up the forage coveted by the many bonefish and permit that inhabit the area.

 While much of the fishing in the region entails stalking fish from a skiff propelled by the guide with a push pole, wading is a possibility in certain spots.
 The bottom of many flats consists of sand, coral, limestone, or a combination of any of the above, and are firm enough to wade.
 Proper wading footwear, however, is highly recommended, to ensure good footing and protection against sharp coral and jagged bottom structure.

 Unless you prefer otherwise, guides at Stafford Creek Lodge base fishing hours on the tides to ensure the best possible results.
 Depending on the time of year and the chosen destination, you may head out as early as 5:30 a.m. and return 9 or 10 hours later.
 But don’t worry, you won’t have to start your day without having coffee and breakfast first, and you will not miss dinner.